Mountain Path Kung Fu, Albuquerque, NM

 Notes for students on some Kung Fu Terms:

-The terms "Sifu" and "Sigueng" are not titles.
+The terms "Sifu" and "Sigung" are not titles.
 They are relationships.
-Sifu translates as "Father Teacher" and so Sigueng means "Grandfather Teacher."
-We recognize that within certain styles and lineages the term "Sifu" can be a title meaning "master" we also feel it is important to appropriately confer the proper respect due practitioners who have reached a certain level of training and so the terms Sifu and Sigueng are often used synonymously as titles, which is considered appropriate.
+Sifu translates as "Father Teacher" and so Sigung means "Grandfather Teacher."
+We recognize that within certain styles and lineages the term "Sifu" can be a title meaning or approximating "master" we also feel it is important to appropriately confer the proper respect due practitioners who have reached a certain level of training and so the terms Sifu and Sigung are often used synonymously as titles, which is considered appropriate.